dmatrak/WorkloudRepo/README.md

 # 1. Inversion of Control and Dependency Injection.

 Τhe Web Service Tier uses ninject library (http://www.ninject.org/) as its IoC container.

+# 1. Database Creation.

+In order to run the app in your local server, create a database in MS SQL Server or Express with name WorkloudChallenge.
+Then execute the script create-db-entities-scripts which is inside sql-scripts folder.